Accredited Cystic Fibrosis Center

 Pediatric Inpatient & Outpatient

-When necessary, pediatric patients are treated on an inpatient basis at CHRISTUS Health, where staff nurses, dieticians, respiratory therapists and child life specialists are trained to care for the medical, psychological, and social aspects of CF.
+When necessary, pediatric patients are treated on an inpatient basis, where staff nurses, dieticians, respiratory therapists and child life specialists are trained to care for the medical, psychological, and social aspects of CF.

 Consultation from endocrinologists, gastroenterologists, ear nose and throat specialists, and surgeons experienced in the care of patients with CF is available on both an inpatient and outpatient basis.
 We strictly enforce Cystic Fibrosis Foundation-recommended infection control practices both in the clinic and in the hospital.